-1.1 This complaints procedure is not limited to parents or carers of children that are registered at the school.
+- This complaints procedure is not limited to parents or carers of children that are registered at the school.
 Any person, including members of the public, may make a complaint about any facilities or services that the school provides.
 Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), the school will use this complaints procedure.
-Any complaints which subsequently lead to staff conduct actions will be considered under staff disciplinary procedures, if appropriate, but outcomes of this will be confidential and will not be shared with the complainant.
-The scope of this complaints procedure is covered in more detail in Appendix A.
+Any complaints which subsequently lead to staff conduct actions will be considered under Allegations against Staff procedure, RCSAT-PR-012-02, if appropriate, but outcomes of this will be confidential and will not be shared with the complainant. - 1.2 The scope of this complaints procedure is covered in more detail in Appendix A.